OperationFman/Mass-Effect-Crewed/README.md

-# Context
+## Context
-Mass Effect Crewed is a micro-app I made to easily see which crewmates you havn't picked recently, for each Mass Effect game in the trilogy.
+Mass Effect Crewed is a micro-app to easily see which crewmates you havn't picked recently, for each Mass Effect game in the trilogy.

 Simply login and select which game you're playing.
 The 4 crew mates you havnt picked for the longest time will randomly be shown to you, you can re-shuffle these four with the spinning-arrow icon.